sp-tarkov/server/README.md

 # Single Player Tarkov - Server Project

-This is the server project for the Single Player Tarkov modification for Escape From Tarkov.
+This is the Server project for the Single Player Tarkov mod for Escape From Tarkov.
 It can be run locally to replicate responses to the modified Escape From Tarkov client.

 # Table of Contents